-The team provides a proactive and professional service to all students, allowing them to reach their full potential.
-It promotes equality and inclusivity throughout the organisation to enable you to reach your full potential.
+The team provides a proactive and professional service to all students, promoting equality and inclusivity throughout the organisation to enable you to reach your full potential.

 Wellbeing can assist with a number of things including: